-Continual Enrollment Status
+Continual Enrollment and Inactive Status

+Students who have been accepted into the program automatically attain active status.
+Active status is maintained by registering for at least one workshop or seminar per year and by paying the appropriate fees.
 All students enrolled in a doctoral program MUST register online each semester regardless of their status.
 The only exception to this policy is the first semester.
-A student registers by paper forms the first semester and registers online every semester thereafter.
-A late fee will be assessed for any student who does not register by the deadline.
-Students who are not registering for at least one seminar or workshop or who are not working on their dissertation must register as Continual Enrollment students.
-Students are allowed to register for Continual Enrollment status for only two consecutive enrollment periods (two semesters or a summer and one semester).
-Students who expect to be out of the program longer than two registration periods must register for Program Delay status, or request Inactive status from the EdD program.
-Only the registration fee will be assessed.
+Students register through the EdD office in the first semester and online every semester thereafter.
+A late fee will be assessed for any student who does not register by the published deadline(s).
+Students who are not registering for at least one seminar or workshop or who are not working on their dissertation must register for Continual Enrollment status.
+Students are not allowed to register for Continual Enrollment status for two consecutive semesters.
+Students who expect to be out of the program longer two or more semesters should request Inactive status from the EdD program.
+Published fees will be assessed for Continual Enrollment or Inactive status.